Double (manga)

 Double (ダブル) is a Japanese manga series written and illustrated by Ayako Noda.
-It began serialization on the manga website Flat Hero's in January 2019; its individual chapters have been collected into five volumes as of December 2023.
+It began serialization on the manga website Flat Hero's in January 2019; its individual chapters have been collected into six volumes as of September 2026.
 A live-action television series adaptation aired from June to August 2022.

 Media

 Manga

 Written and illustrated by Ayako Noda, the series began serialization on the Flat Hero's manga website on January 11, 2019.
-As of December 2023, five volumes have been released.
+As of September 2026, six volumes have been released.

 In July 2021, Tokyopop announced they licensed the series for English publication.